 - 1. Turn off the vehicle.

 - 2. Lock the vehicle in one of three ways:

 - Use the RKE transmitter.

-- With a door open, press the interior .
+- With a door open, press the interior •.

+- After 30 seconds the alarm system will arm, and the indicator light will begin to slowly flash indicating the alarm system is operating.
+Pressing on the RKE transmitter a second time will bypass the 30-second delay and immediately arm the alarm system.

-The vehicle alarm system will not arm if the doors are locked with the kev.
+The vehicle alarm system will not arm if the doors are locked with the key.

 If the driver door is opened without first unlocking with the RKE transmitter, the horn will chirp and the lights will flash to indicate pre-alarm.
-If the vehicle is not started, or the door is not unlocked by pressing on the RKE transmitter during the 10-second pre-alarm, the alarm will be activated.
+If the vehicle is not started, or the door is not unlocked by pressing a on the RKE transmitter during the 10-second pre-alarm, the alarm will be activated.